dennislwm/examprep-saac02/doc/udemy/chapter21.md

 For example, suppose that a test script writes accidentally to a production DynamoDB table.
 With point-in-time recovery, you can restore that table to any point in time during the last 35 days.

 In addition, point-in-time operations don't affect performance or API latencies of your DynamoDB.

+### DynamoDB with KMS

+DynamoDB supports server-side encryption at rest with AWS owned KMS (free) by default.
+However, you can select to use an AWS managed key or a customer owned key instead.
+* all customer data
+* all tables
+* primary key
+* local secondary indexes
+* global secondary indexes
+* streams
+* global tables
+* backups

+However, the table metadata (including some of the sort keys that mark range boundaries) are stored in plain text.

 ---
 ## References